mui-z/GithubRepoSearcher-FlowRouter/README.md

 This app architecture is based on Clean Architecture.

-A `Router` exists for each view.
-However, there is a `FlowRouter` for each flow.
+A `FlowRouter` exists for each Flow.

 A `FlowRouter` is responsible for single flow control.